eniewold/unchain-readthedocs/docs/source/messages.rst

 View Conversations
 ======================

 All current and previous conversations are displayed under the 'Conversations' section.
-You see the recipient and title of each conversation listed and click on it to display the content.
+You see the recipient and subject of each conversation listed and click on it to display the content.
 By using the small array, you can archive (or unarchive) a conversation.

 You can type a reply next to the 'Reply' field, analog to most modern direct messaging applications.
 Use the 'Send' button or press Enter key to transmit the response.